Loki Name Meaning: Discover the Origins and Significance of the Name

 Loki is often referred to as a trickster god in Norse mythology.
 He is known for his mischievous and cunning nature, and is often depicted as causing trouble for the other gods and goddesses.
 Loki’s trickster behavior ranges from harmless pranks to more malicious acts, such as tricking the blind god Hodur into killing his own brother Balder.

-See also Aniyah Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Logan Name Meaning: Discover the Origins and Significance of the Popular Name

 Loki as a Shape Shifter